 Because Wood Glue and Liquid Nails adhesive tightly bond between two surfaces, it’s also relatively easy to join pieces with nails and screw with a quick grab.
 Construction adhesives like Liquid Nails offer outstanding adhesion and work well on dissimilar surfaces.
 But wood glue is better for furniture building, woodworking, and cabinetry-making applications.

-Wood glue vs liquid nails: Quick Comparision Table
+Wood glue vs liquid nails: Quick Comparison Table

 What is Wood Glue?